jstrieb/hackernews-button/README.md

 becomes clickable.
 Clicking it retrieves a link to the best discussion for the page and navigates the browser there.

+By default, the extension uses several Bloom filters to show a lower-bound on the score for each page.
+This can be easily disabled from the "Options" page for the extension, accessible by going to `about:addons`.
+It might be desirable to disable this if using multiple filters is too resource-intensive.

+## Disclaimer

-**Note:** you still send data to Algolia when you click the extension to visit the discussion.
+You still send data to Algolia when you click the extension to visit the discussion.
 The improvement offered by using Bloom filters is to not send *all* of the sites you visit to the API, but *some* data still need to be sent to retrieve the link to the discussion.
 Moreover, by default an updated Bloom filter is downloaded once every 24 hours from GitHub.
 It is possible that GitHub maintains logs of who downloads these releases.